aboczek/Gourmet/README.md

  - Returning visitor goals:
     - As returning visitor I want you to easly navigate through website as the first time without any issue even if there were any changes implemented.

+## Site Goals

+- Increase customer number.
+- Expand and grow as a business.

+## Requirements

+- Easy access on all kind of  devices without graphical bugs.
+- Clear information about restaurants services.
+- Readable menu.
+- Simple ways to book table at the restaurant.
+- Simple ways to contact us if necessary.

 ## Design

  - Colors:
     - Colors used on the website are:
         - Gold #ffd700;